jj-gagnon/generative_sculpture/README.md

 - Also if it's a bigger sculpture make a way for it to disassemble

 #### Homogenous vs heterogenous style
 - This whole time I was picturing a sort of homogenous structure or pattern.
 But the algorithm could change.
 Like it's straight lines brutal at the start and becomes organic

+#### Arms/branches or something else.
-its strange that this whole time i've been picturing very much with something like arms like an octopus. and that is not at all necessary. i guess because of the tree structure i made first. but also a lot of fractal patterns and botanical structure has things like "arms" or branches.
+ - its strange that this whole time i've been picturing very much with something like arms like an octopus. and that is not at all necessary. i guess because of the tree structure i made first. but also a lot of fractal patterns and botanical structure has things like "arms" or branches.